es-joy/jsdoccomment/README.md

 It also exports a number of functions currently for working with JSDoc:

 - `parseComment` - For parsing `comment-parser` in a JSDoc-specific manner.
+    Might wish to have tags with or without tags, etc. derived from a split off JSON file.
 - `commentHandler` - Used by `eslint-plugin-jsdoc`.
 Might be removed in future.
 - `commentParserToESTree`- Converts [comment-parser](https://github.com/syavorsky/comment-parser)
     AST to ESTree/ESLint/Babel friendly AST